vi/redscreen.apk/README.md

 * Setting brightness to maximum
 * Showing the application atop of lock screen (when activated from some gesture, etc.)
 * Overridable colour (as intent parameter)
+* Small apk size

 You can trigger it from console with `am start -n org.vi_server.red_screen/org.vi_server.red_screen.RedScreenActivity` command.
 For overriding colour use parameter like `-e colour yellow`.
+Some other colours (blue, green, yellow, white) are also available as shortcuts (long press app icon).

 Exit with "Back" button, not with "Home" (due to brightness wakelock).